assafb07/OpenAI_Desktop/README.md

 # OpenAI_Desktop

 Go to https://openai.com/api/ and create an account.
-Create your own KEY and save it in my_key.txt.

-pip install openai
-pip install ttkbootstrap
-pip install pyperclip
+Create your own KEY and save it to the app, using the menu bar - "Update Key" pip install openai pip install ttkbootstrap pip install pyperclip